kotarabitkisi/kotarabitkisi/README.md

 **Unity Developer** & **Mathematical Engineering Student**

 I am a Mathematical Engineering student at **Yıldız Technical University**.
-I combine my mathematical background with my passion for game development to learn and create unique gameplay mechanics and systems using Unity & C#.
+I combine my mathematical background with my passion for game development to design and implement unique gameplay mechanics and systems using Unity & C#.

 ---